IAPViewer Documentation

 - Identification — name, IP, model, serial, MAC, uplink port, Wi-Fi capability, status, uptime, mode.

 - Version Support — Instant minimum and maximum supported firmware for the model.
-An amber warning appears when the model is capped before 8.13.
+A blue informational note appears when the model is capped before 8.13 — the ceiling is a property of the model, not a fault.

 - LED Status — System LED state, plus a composite Radio LED row with a per-radio breakdown on multi-radio APs.